MARINE CORPS UNIFORM BOARD

 Question: I have been told that we can wear backpacks/computer bags/gym bags... with cammies, as long as they are a camouflage color (like brown, black or green).
 I always thought we could not wear them.
 I can't find anything that says specifically that we are not allowed to wear them.
 I've also seen a new type of backpack that you can get through the Exchange or supply system.
 What kinds of backpacks can we wear, if any?

-Question: Can I talk on a cell phone or wear electronic devices in uniform?
+Question: Can I talk on a cell phone in uniform?

 BLUE-WHITES FOR SNCOs

 Question:: Can I wear the dress blue uniform with blue trousers during the summer (I'm a SNCO)?